 If an RA performs validation for a Re-key, they will specify the practices to meet the requirements of the contractual agreements, the CP, this CP/CPS, and the associated technical requirement documents in their RPS.

-3.3.2 Identification and Authentication for Re-Key after Revocation No stipulation.

-3.4 IDENTIFICATION AND AUTHENTICATION FOR REVOCATION REQUEST DigiCert or an RA authenticates all revocation requests per the CP and relevant legal agreements.
-DigiCert may authenticate revocation requests by referencing the use of the Private Key corresponding to the certificate's Public Key, regardless of whether the associated Private Key is compromised.
+3.32 Identification and Authentication for Re-Key after Revocation authenticate revocation requests by referencing the use of the Private Key corresponding to the certificate's Public Key, regardless of whether the associated Private Key is compromised.